uphold/docs/_entities.md

 Property | Description
 -------- | -----------------------------------------------------------------------
-currency | The currency in which the account is denominated. id       | A unique ID associated with the account. label    | The display name of the account as chosen by the user.
+billing  | The relevant billing details associated with the account. brand    | The brand of the `card` account. currency | The currency in which the account is denominated. id       | A unique ID associated with the account. label    | The display name of the account as chosen by the user.